oo-cli

 Use the file namespace when the task needs input artifacts or downloadable results.

-oo file upload ./input.pdf
+oo file upload ./input.pdf --json

 oo file download <url>

 Uploads expire after one day.
 Downloads default to the configured file.download.out_dir, or ~/Downloads when that setting is not present.
+Downloads also resume when possible and never overwrite an existing target path.

 Command Groups At A Glance